ultravioletrs/cube-docs/docs/ui/user-actions.md

 Verify ownership of the email address associated with a user account.

-### Account verification how it works
+### How it works

-After registration, Cube AI sends a verification email containing a secure link.
+After registration, Cube AI may send a verification email containing a secure link, depending on the deployment configuration.

 ### Account verification steps